smasky/UQPyL/README.md

 ## ✨ Main Features
-1. **Comprehensive Sensitivity Analysis and Optimization**: Implements widely used sensitivity analysis methodologies and optimization algorithms.
+1. **Comprehensive Sensitivity Analysis and Optimization**: Implements widely used sensitivity analysis methods and optimization algorithms.
 2. **Running Display and Result Save**: Enable users to track and save the history and results of their running.
-3. **Advanced Surrogate Modeling**: Integrates diverse surrogate models and auto-tunning tool to enhance these model performances.
+3. **Advanced Surrogate Modeling**: Integrate various surrogate models and an auto-tunning tool to enhance these model performances.
-4. **Rich Application Resources**: Provides a comprehensive suite of benchmark problems and practical case studies, enabling users to get started quickly. (👉**Recent Planing:** For water science research, we plan to customize the interface to integrate water-related models with UQPyL, enhancing usability and functionality, like [SWAT-UQ](https://github.com/smasky/SWAT-UQ).
+4. **Rich Application Resources**: Provides a suite of benchmark problems and practical case studies, enabling users to get started quickly. (👉**Recent Planing:** For water science research, we plan to customize the interface to integrate water-related models with UQPyL, enhancing usability and functionality, like [SWAT-UQ](https://github.com/smasky/SWAT-UQ).
 So, **if you have interest, please contact us to collaborate.**).
 5. **Modular and Extensible Architecture**: Encourages and facilitates the development of novel methods or algorithms by users, aligning with our commitment to openness and collaboration. (**We appreciate and welcome contributions**)

 ## ⚙️ Installation